ceramicstudio/points-example/README.md

 **PROJECT_ID**

 We will be using [WalletConnect's](https://walletconnect.com/) Web3Modal for Web3 authentication.
-In your [_app.tsx](./src/pages/_app.tsx) file, you will need to enter an active value for the `PROJECT_ID` constant defined on line 10.
+In your new .env file, assign your project id to the key labeled `NEXT_PUBLIC_PROJECT_ID`.

 You can set up a developer account for free by visiting [cloud.walletconnect.com](https://cloud.walletconnect.com/sign-in).
 Once authenticated, create a new app and copy over the "Project ID" value (found in the dashboard view for that corresponding app).